mholling/nswtopo/README.md

 1. At this point you will need to render the map before adding peripheral information such as a map title, credits, safety information and control descriptions.
 There are two ways to do this:

-    1. Render the map to a high-resolution raster and make the edits in a raster graphics editor such as Photoshop or [GIMP](https://www.gimp.org).
+    1. Render the map to a high-resolution raster and make the edits in a raster graphics editor such as *Photoshop* or [*GIMP*](https://www.gimp.org).
 First choose a print resolution (say 600 ppi) to render the map in PNG format:

         ```sh
         $ nswtopo render --ppi 600 rogaine.tgz rogaine.png